Tmesys/GnGeoX/README.md

 possibility of such damage.

 ### bstrlib
-The original code is released under the GPLV2.
+The original source code is released under the GPLV2.

 ### Zlog
-The original code is released under the LGPL.
+The original source code is released under the LGPL.

-###Titillium Web TTF
+### Titillium Web TTF
 Copyright (c) 2009-2011 by Accademia di Belle Arti di Urbino and students of MA course of Visual design.
 Some rights reserved.
 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at: http://scripts.sil.org/OFL